tangle-network/webb-docs/README.md

 ### Directory structure

 The content of this website is versioned in separate directories, where `v<VERSION>` is the convention used.
-The devhub is then hierarchically separated into the three main types of
+The devhub is then hierarchically separated into three main types of
 content: docs, how-to-guides, and tutorials.

 Sub folders in these are of the form: